The Andrew and Peggy Cherng Department of Medical Engineering offers the graduate program in Medical Engineering leading to the following degree:

 Admissions decisions are made by the MedE faculty, and are determined both by the research opportunities in the applicant’s area of interest, and the competitiveness of the applicant’s grades, class standing, GRE scores, previous research experiences, three letters of recommendation, and ability to pursue creative and independent research at the intersection of engineering and medical sciences.
 Personal interviews will be arranged whenever it is appropriate and necessary, and selected applicants will be invited for campus visit.

-The application deadline is December 1.
-We will continue to consider the applications received before January 15, but full consideration will be given to those submitted by December 1.
+The application deadline is December 15.
 Please visit the Caltech Graduate Studies website for important dates, and further information about the admissions process.

 On the application form, please make sure to indicate your interest in bioengineering and also your research preference either in the Cherng Department of Medical Engineering (with more emphasis on medical device engineering) or the Biological Engineering Department (with more emphasis on biology).
 If an applicant is interested in both areas of bioengineering, he or she is welcome to list both departments in their applications.